|

 Wyre

-- some users may need to refresh (F5) their browser, in order to view the map above
+- Some users may need to refresh (F5) their browser, in order to view the map above

 Wyre is an island within the Orkney Islands, lying south-east of Rousay.

-Wyre has a population of approximately 15, and is just a five-minute ferry journey from Rousay.
+Wyre has a population of approximately 5, and is just a five-minute ferry journey from Rousay.

-The island features a Post office and a Community Hall, where many events are held, such as dances.
+The island features a Post office, and a Community Hall, where many events are held, such as dances.
+The Wyre Community Association is responsible for the organising of many events

-Tingwall, on the mainland of Orkney.
-School children on the island travel daily to the Primary School
+School children on the island travel daily to the Primary School on Rousay, and secondary school on the mainland of Orkney.

-Wyre is home to Cubbie Roo's Castle, which takes its name from Kolbein Hrúga
+Wyre is home to Cubbie Roo's Castle, which takes its name from Kolbein Hrúga ("Hrúga" is Norse for "heap"), a Norwegian chieftain who settled in

-around 1142).
-Built in about 1150, the fort is the oldest dated square keep castle in Scotland, and
+Orkney in around 1142.
+Built in about 1150, the fort is the oldest dated square keep castle in Scotland, and has been very well-preserved.

 Saint Mary's Chapel is situated in the centre of Wyre.
-This roofless chapel was built in the
+This roofless chapel was built in the twelfth century, and features Romanesque architecture.
+It has been partly

 View to Wyre from Eynhallow Ferry